PANEL AND WORKSHOP SUBMISSION FOR LEFT FORUM IN NEW YORK

 - Minimum number of participants per workshop is three.
 We call all participants facilitators, wlthough not all of them have to play the role as facilitators, but should step in if the main facilitators drops or does not show up to the workshop itself etc.

-Solidarity Rate for Registration and Scholarship for those who cannot afford a conference ticket
+Solidarity Rate for Registration and Scholarship is for those individuals who cannot afford a conference ticket.

 We have a solidarity rate for registration, people who can give more are being asked to pay that fee level and help to get those people a ticket who cannot afford it at all.
 With the income of the solidarity rate ticket sales we can give out scholarships you can request those at register AT leftforum.org or leftforum AT leftforum.org.

 Travel & Accommodation Costs: travel and accommodation costs for panelists/workshop participants are not covered by Left Forum.